freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 300.1

-Display the details of the `rentals` table so you can make sure the key it correct.
+Display the details of the `rentals` table so you can make sure the key is correct.

 #### HINTS